Sunday, August 25, 2019

 He wasn't just fast, either: He was tough.
 Pete Wysocki, a linebacker for the Washington Redskins, said, "Every time you hit him, you lower your own IQ."
 Cliff Harris, a safety for the Dallas Cowboys, called him "the hardest-hitting running back I ever played against."
 Lester Hayes, a cornerback for the Oakland Raiders, said, "Earl Campbell was put on this Earth to play football."
 And his own head coach, Bum Phillips, was asked if Campbell "was in a class by himself."
 Bum said, "I don't know, but if he ain't, it don't take long to call the roll."

 In that 1999 TSN ranking, "The Tyler Rose" (so named for his Texas hometown) was 33rd.
 In that 2010 NFL Network ranking, he was 55th.
 Both the University of Texas and the team the Oilers became, the Tennessee Titans, retired his number.
-Texas not only dedicated a statue of him outside its stadium, but a 2000 poll named him the greatest player in their history.
+Texas not only dedicated a statue of him outside its stadium, but a 2000 poll named him the greatest player in their history, and that's quite a history.

 Like Unitas, he has an NCAA award named for him: In 2013, the Earl Campbell Tyler Rose Award was introduced, to be given to the year's best offensive player with Texas ties.
 (In other words, playing for a Texas school, or coming from Texas but playing elsewhere.)
 Also like Unitas, he was elected to the Pro Football Hall of Fame in his 1st year of eligibility.